najialii/najialii/README.md

 ## 🛠️ What I'm Working On

-🔹 **Nafir Platform** - A community-driven mentorship and networking site built with MERN & Laravel
+🔹 **Nafir Platform** - A community-driven mentorship and networking site built with Next & Laravel
 🔹 **Minimoon E-commerce** - A multi-vendor platform for fashion retail
 🔹 **Donation Platform** - A system that allows users to post and receive financial aid